 For simplicity, let's assume that the only expense incurred by Direct Delivery so far was a fee to a temporary help agency for a person to help Joe deliver parcels on December 3.
-The temp agency fee is \$80 and is to be paid by December 12.
+The temp agency fee is \$80 and is due by December 12.

-Since Direct Delivery did not pay cash immediately, you cannot credit Cash.
+If a company does not pay cash immediately, you cannot credit Cash.
 But because the company owes someone the money for its purchase, we say it has an obligation or liability to pay.
 Most accounts involved with obligations have the word "payable" in their name, and one of the most frequently used accounts is Accounts Payable.
 Also keep in mind that expenses are almost always debited.